 According to the UNHCR, the UN Refugee Agency: “An estimated 11 million [Syrians] need humanitarian assistance and more than half of the population remains displaced from their homes – including 5.5 million refugees living in neighboring countries and another 6 million internally displaced inside Syria.
 Women and children comprise more than half of those displaced.”

-For the 80 per cent of Syrian refugees living below the poverty line, neither job opportunities nor education is available.
+For the 80 per cent of Syrian refugees living below the poverty line, neither education nor job opportunities are available.
 Unemployment, inflation and the coronavirus pandemic have all contributed to a continually declining environment, where refugees struggle to meet their basic needs.

 “Over the years Syrians have shown remarkable resilience, but as war continues, hope is fading fast,” UNHCR reported.